-What organizations need to realize more is that being a manager, especially as one walks up the ladder, is not just about managing work and people.
+Being a manager, especially as one walks up the ladder, is not just about managing work and people.
 It is about leading people.
-And the way this is done impacts organizations, employee performance, nice and engagement levels.
-We have all read and experienced bad managers and how they can ruin cultures.
-We also know that if managers are not held accountable and monitored for their contribution to employee development, it can turn out to be quite a risk.
+And the way this is done impacts organizations, employee performance and engagement levels.
+We have all read about and had experiences with bad managers.
+We know how they can ruin cultures.
+We also know that if managers are not held accountable and monitored for their contribution to employee development, it can all go downhill from there.

 In a study by CEB in 2015 about the general satisfaction level of performance reviews by employees, managers and HR professionals, one of the managers from Adobe Systems Inc. described their then performance management system as a “soul-crushing exercise.”

 This study highlighted how managers themselves are unhappy with the way they are asked to deal with the performance management processes.
 In this survey, a group as large as 95% of managers reported to be dissatisfied with the way their companies force them to conduct employee reviews.